 Best practices when using the second generation execution environment

-We recommend that your container install a SIGTERM handler, especially if you are using the CPU On-Demand billing model.
+We recommend that your container install a SIGTERM handler, especially if you are using request-based billing.

 Handling SIGTERM gives your container a chance to perform any necessary cleanup tasks such as flushing logs before exiting.
 If your container does not catch SIGTERM, it will still be given 10 seconds to perform these tasks; those 10 seconds are billable.